“She still possesses the stardust that glitters.” – Art Cullison, 1954

 November 5, 1950: Summer Stock was still enjoying great success.
 The majority of critics enjoyed the film’s bounciness and lighthearted story.

-Also shown here is a “Draw Me” ad which, although it isn’t Judy, it’s included here because it’s very “Judy-esque.”
+Also shown here is a “Draw Me” ad which, although it isn’t Judy, is included here because it’s very “Judy-esque.”

 November 5, 1953: Different headlines, same column.
 Louella Parsons gives A Star Is Born some great early press.